-Currently, I am an Associate Professor at the Department of Data Science and Knowledge Engineering, at the University of Maastricht, the Netherlands.
+Currently, I am an Associate Professor at the Department of Advanced Computing Sciences (former DKE), at the University of Maastricht, the Netherlands.

 You can find my detailed CV here